heapwolf/cxx-eventemitter/README.md

 Listen for an event multiple times.

 ### `void` once(string eventName, lambda callback);
-Listen for an event only once.
+Listen for an event once.

 ### `void` emit(string eventName [, arg1 [, arg2...]]);
 Emit data for a particular event.